crohit92/angular-material-weds-bootstrap/index.md

    <img src="./assets/angular-weds-bootstrap.png" alt="logo">
 </article>

-# You might have been using bootstrap the WRONG WAY !
+# You might be using bootstrap the WRONG WAY !
 **This post is for all Angular devs who `care for every byte downloaded` from the server to the client machine**

 <p style="display:flex;align-items:flex-start;">